Aircloak/TrainingMaterial/slides-server/content/analyst.md

 ### Notice:

-- Both pseudonymous and data masking yields per user data
+- Pseudonymous yields per user data
-- Despite masking and/or redaction inference is often possible with (and sometimes without) additional knowledge
+- Pseudonymous data is considered personal
+- Information about individuals can often be inferred

 --

-### Confusing these categories leads to disaster
+### Confusing these categories can lead to disaster

 CUE: Felix tell stories